 Distance: 24 km / 15 miles, Ascent: 110 m / 360 ft, Approximate walking time: 5 / 6 hours

 It is said that St. Patrick rested in this spot on his way to “Croagh Patrick”, a sacred mountain that you will be passing on your way to Westport.
 Crossing the spine of the Maumturk Mountains, you will be presented with some fantastic views in both directions, back into the Maam Valley and ahead to the “Twelve Bens” mountain range.
-Continuing onto the far side of the Inagh Valley, you will enjoy stunning views of the lake dotted with islands and a Crannog (an ancient man-made lake dwelling).
-Your overnight stay will be in Lough Inagh.
+On the far side of the Inagh Valley, you will enjoy stunning views of the lake dotted with islands and a Crannog (an ancient man-made lake dwelling).
+You will stay overnight in Lough Inagh.

 You depart Lough Inagh by walking directly from your accommodation via an old road that dates back hundreds or possibly thousands of years.

 The trail contours the base of the Maumturk Mountains, passing some old ruined deserted settlements as you travel.
 This area is now completely uninhabited and has been since the time of the great famine of 1845.
 This is one of the most remote parts of the trail where you will find a great sense of peace and distance from the bustle of modern life and its conflicts.